orcfax/docs/docs/developer-manual/terms-of-service.md

-You will defend, indemnify, and hold harmless Orcfax, our directors, officers, employees, attorneys, agents, representatives, suppliers, licensors and contractors, sincluding those persons and entities operating software that contributes Oracle data to Orcfax (collectively, the "Protected Parties” or individually a "Protected Party") from (1) any claim, demand, lawsuit, action, proceeding, investigation, liability, damage, loss, cost or expense, including
+You will defend, indemnify, and hold harmless Orcfax, our directors, officers, employees, attorneys, agents, representatives, suppliers, licensors and contractors, including those persons and entities operating software that contributes Oracle data to Orcfax (collectively, the "Protected Parties” or individually a "Protected Party") from (1) any claim, demand, lawsuit, action, proceeding, investigation, liability, damage, loss, cost or expense, including